nielsbaloe/vertxui/README.md

 VertxUI is ideal for writing single-paged-apps or microservices that serve a part of a page.

 VertxUI offers:
-* 100% java, 100% asynchronous
+* 100% java, 100% asynchronous.
-* communicate in 100% the same POJO's at client- and serverside through ajax/websockets/sockjs/eventbus.
+* communication in 100% the same POJO's at client- and serverside through ajax/websockets/sockjs/eventbus.
-* forget about JavaScript/TypeScript or a tool like ReactJS, but declarate view-on-models by using Java lambdas and streams.
+* no JavaScript/TypeScript or tools like ReactJS, but declarate view-on-models by using Java lambdas.
-* no IDE tooling required, the java to javascript translation happens run-time.
-* during development: automatic runtime browser reloading of generated javascript, resources (.css/.jpg/etc) and state
+* automatic runtime browser reloading of generated javascript, resources (.css/.jpg/etc) and state.
-* Fluent HTML has a sophisticated virtual DOM behind the scenes (a la ReactJS), only visually updating what has changed.
+* a sophisticated virtual DOM behind the scenes (a la ReactJS), only updating visual changes.
-* painless nodejs-less websockets/sockjs/eventbus at server and browsers in the same language.
+* painless nodejs-less websockets/sockjs/eventbus at server and browsers in the one language.
 * fast junit testing of Fluent views against virtual DOM, and mixed-languages headless browser tests with full stacktraces.

 Serverside [Vert.X](http://vertx.io/) adds:
-* probably the easiest and [fastest](https://dzone.com/articles/inside-vertx-comparison-nodejs) node.js-alike webserver
+* probably the easiest and [fastest](https://dzone.com/articles/inside-vertx-comparison-nodejs) node.js-alike webserver.
 * no need for anything else: no Apache and Tomcat.
 * a clientside and eventside EventBus.
-* in general and a wonderful professional speedy async ecosystem.
+* in general a wonderful professional speedy async ecosystem.

 Pure-Java clientside means:
-* use Java 8's lambda's and streams and packages/classes for web view and behavior (instead of TypeScript and ES6)
+* use Java 8's lambda's and streams and packages/classes for web view and behavior (instead of TypeScript and ES6).
-* indirectly writing Javascript with a grown-up Java compiler in a grown-up IDE (instead of using and learning Lint Gulp and similar)
+* working a grown-up Java compiler and grown-up IDE (instead of Lint and Gulp and thousands others to choose from).
 * use the same strong-typed entity classes and constants server-side and client-side (instead of typeless)
 * access to both the Java (threads etc) and the Javascript ecosystems
 * extremely easy junit testing of client-side GUI (even without a DOM, but also with a DOM)